The Best Portable / Compact PA Systems + Battery Powered PAs

 Where most other brands top at just reinforcing sound, the 400BT adds peace of mind with a One-Button intelligent feedback suppression, keeping unwanted sounds at a minimum.

-8 Channels and 4 Mic Preamps round out the capabilities of this all-in-one system.
+8 Channels and 4 Mic Preamps round out the capabilities of this all-in-one system, making it capable of using condenser mics.

 - 400 watt Powered mixer with 2 passive speakers